syagawa/cameyamasan/README.md

 2. `cd ~/<this repository name>`
 3. `$ cp py/variables_sample.py py/variables.py`
 4. Write ssid and ps in py/variables.py
+    * ssid and ps will be used later
 5. install python and libraries
     ```bash
     $ sudo apt install -y python3 python3-pip ffmpeg